-A fellowship opportunity is available in the Surveillance and Data Management Branch (SDMB) of the Division of STD Prevention (DSTDP) of the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) at the Centers for Disease Control and Prevention (CDC) located in Atlanta, Georgia.
+A research opportunity is currently available within the Asthma and Community Health Branch (ACHB), Division of Environmental Health Science and Practice (DEHSP) of the National Center for Environmental Health (NCEH) at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and CDC.
-The initial appointment can be up to one year, but may be renewed upon recommendation of CDC contingent on the availability of funds.
+The initial appointment is for nine months, but may be renewed upon recommendation of CDC contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at CDC in the Atlanta, Georgia, area.
 Participants do not become employees of CDC, DOE or the program administrator, and there are no employment-related benefits.

 If you have questions, send an email to ORISE.CDC.NCEH@orau.org.